-Under federal law, financial aid administrators are able to change a student’s cost of attendance, expected family contribution or satisfactory academic progress status based on unusual or mitigating circumstances.
+Under Federal law, Financial Aid Administrators may change a student’s cost of attendance, expected family contribution or satisfactory academic progress status if it is determined extenuating circumstances exist.

 Special circumstances can include but are not limited to: